Mount Pilatus in Switzerland looms over Lucerne, and is home to the steepest cogwheel railway you’ll find anywhere on earth.

 If you’re buying a Golden Round Trip pass, we recommend buying it here.

 You can also buy Silver Round Trip tickets here.

 Mount Pilatus day trips

 Another option for visiting the Pilatus mountain in Switzerland is to take an organised day trip.
 Just like the self-guided Mt.
-Pilatus tour tickets mentioned above, guided day trips are available through Get Your Guide.
+Pilatus tour tickets mentioned above, guided day trips can be booked in advance online*.

 *Tickets are fully refundable up to 24 hours prior to departure, which is reassuring should the weather forecast not be favourable on the day you are scheduled to travel.

 Guided Mount Pilatus tour via cruise, cable car & cogwheel train

 This guided tour is ideal for those who want to put the planning into someone else’s hands and just sit back, relax and enjoy the scenery.

 It includes luxury coach travel to Kriens, the ‘dragon’ ride and a trip on the steepest cogwheel train in the world.
 You will also take a cruise across the lake to Lucerne.

 Discover this guided day trip to Mount Pilatus here.